robertorcosta/azure-docs.pt-br/articles/iot-hub/quickstart-device-streams-proxy-csharp.md

 ## <a name="rdp-to-a-device-via-device-streams"></a>RDP para um dispositivo por fluxos de dispositivos

-A configuração do RDP é muito semelhante à configuração do SSH (descrita acima).
+A configuração do RDP é semelhante à configuração do SSH (descrita acima).
 Em vez disso, use o IP de destino do RDP e a porta 3389 e o cliente RDP (em vez do cliente SSH).

 ### <a name="run-the-device-local-proxy-application-rdp"></a>Executar o aplicativo proxy local do dispositivo (RDP)

-Acesse o diretório *device-streams-proxy/device* na pasta do projeto descompactada.
+Em uma janela do terminal local, navegue até o diretório `device-streams-proxy/device` na pasta descompactada do projeto.
 Mantenha as seguintes informações acessíveis:

 | Nome do argumento | Valor do argumento |
 |----------------|-----------------|